|Congratulations to all the swimmers in the 2016 Boston Light Swim!|

 This is a United States Coast Guard and Massachusetts Open Water Swimming Association permitted event.

-Thank you to last year’s sponsors: Boston Harbor Yacht Club, Hammer Nutrition, Harpoon Brewery, FINIS and the Curley Community Center.
+Thank you to our sponsors and partners: Boston Harbor Yacht Club, Harpoon Brewery, FINIS, DRINKmaple, the Marathon Swimmers Federation and TRACK.RS, Mighty Squirrel, and the Curley Community Center.
 See our blog for more information about our sponsors.
 If you’d like to sponsor the Boston Light Swim, please contact Race Co-Directors Greg O’Connor and Elaine Howley. (goconnor AT massopenwaterswimming DOT org) (ehowley AT massopenwaterswimming DOT org)